Leonard514/FastPage/_posts/2022-08-26-BC-Procedures.md

 ### Using a unique creative one as part of a limit to infinity/negative infinity

 When taking a limit to infinity/negative infinity and an indeterminate result is yielded(infinity over infinity... and the like), it is possible to multiply the entire rule by a unique creative one.
 Typically, this will involve multiplying both sides of the fraction by something like (1/x^2).
 There are special parameters, however.
 The denominator must not equal zero, and its limit must also exist.
 This essentially means in general cases, we multiply by (1/x^a), where a is the greatest power an x in the denominator is raised to.
-Occasionally,
+Occasionally, both sides of the fraction will be multiplied by (1/sqrt(x^2)) or some other root of a polynomial.
+This can happen if one side of the fraction is under a root (and the other isn't).
+In this case, the side under the root can have x^2 divided as normal, but the other side of the fraction must take into account that sqrt(x^2) is the absolute value of x, which is a piecewise function.
+Any roots which start out being even roots but having odd powers at the end will deal with absolute value.
+The sign of that part of the creative one then depends on what x is approaching (can be positive/negative depending on which piece's domain the value x is approaching falls on).

+**Now,** what I haven't seen yet is the x approaching the value of the piecewise function where x=0.
+It is very difficult to guess how I would be expected to react to this.
+It is likely I will be asked to go with the piece where the non-opposite function in the absolute value is so that I can follow conventions.